Power Automate > Understanding Power Automate basics

 - You can add other users or Microsoft 365 groups as co-owners of a cloud flow.

-- Co-owners generally have full permissions to edit the flow, view its run history, and manage its connections (like the Tallyfy connector) for that specific flow.
-They can also add or remove other owners.
+- Co-owners get full permissions - they can edit the flow, check its run history, and manage connections (like the Tallyfy connector) for that specific flow.
+They can even add or remove other owners.

 - To add a co-owner: Navigate to My flows in Power Automate, select the flow, and click Share.
-Enter the name or email of the user/group.
+Type in the person’s name or email.

-- Connection sharing: When you share a flow, the connections it uses (e.g., to Tallyfy, Outlook, SharePoint) are also made available to co-owners for that specific flow only.
-They cannot use these shared connections in their other personal flows.
+- Connection sharing: Here’s something important - when you share a flow, its connections (to Tallyfy, Outlook, SharePoint) become available to co-owners only for that flow.
+They can’t use these connections in their other flows.

 -